A History of the Ohio Martial Arts Center.

 Since 1988 the dojo (Then the "Academy of Karate by Hurtsellers") went through many transitions.
 By 1998 the school had begun to move in a much more eclectic direction - integrating Kickboxing, Kung Fu as well as Brazilian Jui-Jitsu as part of our regular curriculum.
 Our philosophy is that no one style contains all the elements necessary to create a well balanced Martial Artist; instead it's best to be versatile and absorb the parts of study that create the most balance between various arts.

 By 2001 the decision to change our dojo's name to "Ohio Martial Arts Center" was made with the purpose of better representing our mixed system and curriculum.

 By the early 2000's Sensei Hurtsellers had met Sifu Robert Brown of Berkley Michigan.
 Sifu Browns eclectic style of Kung Fu and philosophy had a profound impact on the arts we share today.
 Our culture and non-commercial atmosphere is owed to this influence.
 Virtually every element of our dojo today exists because of the direct influence brought to us by Sifu Brown.

-While our 29 years of service to the community have been filled with many ups and downs and transitions, or core intention has never wavered.
+While our over 30 years of service to the community have been filled with many ups and downs and transitions, our core intention has never wavered.
 Our core value is to not simply teach the physical aspects of the art, but to teach our community how to use Martial Arts as a vehicle to achieve personal goals and live happier and more productive lives.